vikejs/vike/readme.md

 })
 ```

 - `isProduction` is a boolean.
-When set to true `vite-plugin-ssr` loads already-transpiled code from `dist/`, instead of on-the-fly transpiling your source code.
+When set to `true`, `vite-plugin-ssr` loads already-transpiled code from `dist/` instead of on-the-fly transpiling code.
 - `root` is a string holding the absolute path of your app's root directory.
 All your `.page.js` files should be a descendent of the root directory.
-- `viteDevServer` is the value returned by `const viteDevServer = await vite.createServer()`.
+- `viteDevServer` is the value returned by `const viteDevServer = await vite.createServer(/*...*/)`.

+Since `render({ url, contextProps})` is agnostic to Express.js, you can use `vite-plugin-ssr` with any server framework such as Koa, Hapi, Fastify, or vanilla Node.js.

 Examples:
  - [JavaScript](/create-vite-plugin-ssr/template-react/server/index.js)